-It’s important to understand that things like overloading people with work, playing favorites, mismatched values, lack of workplace community or autonomy, or not providing adequate resources will result in burnout.
-Recognizing when employees are starting to experience burnout is one thing; addressing the issue is a whole other beast.
+It’s important to understand that things like overloading people with work, playing favorites, mismatched values, lack of workplace community or autonomy or not providing adequate resources will result in burnout.
+And in a new work world, without usual coping mechanisms (going to the gym, getting together with friends, etc.), many are struggling to find balance.
+Why not set them up for success?

-- Making sure that employees have the resources they need
+- Ensure employees have the resources they need

 - Offer ongoing training

-- Helping employees understand their value and their contributions to the organization's goals
+- Show employees their value and contributions to the organization's goals

-- Helping assess workload for those who feel pressured to remain working beyond normal business hours
+- Help assess workloads for those who may feel pressured to work beyond normal business hours

-- Encouraging social support and respect among team members
+- Encourage social support and respect among team members through video chats

-Compel employees to create balance in their life: time for work, time for rest and time for play.
-It’s important to not only get them to honor all three but to understand that by doing so they’ll be far more productive and happy in all facets of life.
+Be an example of an employee who creates time for work, time for rest and time for play.
+Employees, especially those working from home for the first time, may not have a role model for this new experience.
+Get them to honor all three and to understand by doing so they’ll be far more productive and happy in all facets of life.

 Apps That Aid

 Depression and burnout affect as many as one-third of workers, according to a study by charity Depression Alliance.
-In our culture of information overload, it’s important that you make an active effort to manage your stress levels to help prevent burnout.
-Here are some nifty mindfulness apps to help your team stay focused on their personal wellbeing:
+Try these nifty mindfulness apps to help keep your team focused on their personal wellbeing:

 Includes detailed information on the effects of stress on the body as well as instructions and exercises in diaphragmatic breathing, a documented stress-management skill.